 In Canada, when determining whether to grant bail, the courts consider several factors to assess the risk of releasing the accused person pending trial.
-These considerations aim to balance the rights of the accused with the need to protect public safety and ensure the accused's attendance in court.
-Here are some key considerations for bail release in Canada:
+These considerations aim to balance the rights of the accused with the need to protect public safety and ensure the accused’s attendance in court.

 The Court’s considerations in determining whether bail is granted or denied, is based upon consideration of primary, secondary and tertiary grounds.

 Primary grounds refers to whether the Accused will attend Court (history of failing to attend Courts?
 Is there bail money to ensure attendance?
 If Accused is from out of town, what will ensure he won’t abscond to Mexico?).
-Flight Risk: The court will assess whether there is a risk that the accused will fail to attend court if released on bail.
-Factors considered include the accused's ties to the community, employment status, family connections, immigration status, and any history of failing to appear in court.
+The court will assess whether there is a risk that the accused will fail to attend court if released on bail.
+Factors considered include the accused’s ties to the community, employment status, family connections, immigration status, and any history of failing to appear in court.

 Secondary grounds refers to the risk posed by the Accused to the public (criminal history?
 Gaps in the Accused’s record?
 Bail money to ensure compliance with conditions?
 The availability of conditions to minimize risk?).
-Public Safety: The court will consider whether the accused poses a risk to public safety if released.
+The court will consider whether the accused poses a risk to public safety if released.
 This assessment involves considering the nature and seriousness of the offense, any history of violence, the presence of any firearms or weapons, and any evidence of a potential threat to individuals or the community.

 Tertiary grounds are a little bit abstract and refers to the public’s confidence in the administration of justice, if bail is granted to the Accused, while considering the Accused’s presumption of innocence.
 If there is a strong case in relation to serious charges, bail could be denied on tertiary grounds.